 Presented in partnership with the University of Minnesota's Center for Spirituality & Healing, University Relations, and the University of Minnesota Department of Theater Arts and Dance, with additional support from the Consulate General of Canada in Minneapolis.

-Immediately following each performance, Northrop will host a panel discussion with the creative team and experts from around the U of M who are tackling the issues raised by the production.
+Immediately following each performance, Northrop will host a panel discussion with some of the artists and experts from around the U of M who are tackling the issues raised by the production.

 March 21: The University of Minnesota’s Center for Spirituality and Healing will host a special post-performance discussion moderated by Kate Moos, Director of News Content Development, American Public Media.
-The conversation will focus on resiliency and wellbeing in the face of addiction and trauma with panelists Amy Krentzman, Assistant Professor, School of Social Work; Ann Becher Ingwalson, Lecturer, College of Continuing Education Addiction Studies and Integrative Behavioral Health programs; and Alex Haley, Assistant Professor, Center for Spirituality & Healing Mindfulness Programs, along with members the production’s creative team.
+The conversation will focus on resiliency and wellbeing in the face of addiction and trauma with panelists Amy Krentzman, Assistant Professor, School of Social Work; Ann Becher Ingwalson, Lecturer, College of Continuing Education Addictions Counseling and Integrated Behavioral Health programs; and Alex Haley, Assistant Professor, Center for Spirituality & Healing Mindfulness Programs, along with members the production’s creative team.

 March 22: March 22: A special post-performance discussion will be moderated by Andy Steiner, mental health and addiction columnist for MinnPost.
 The conversation will focus on the U of M’s work to end addiction.
 Panelists include Kelvin Lim, U of M Department of Psychiatry, and Mark Thomas, U of M Department of Neuroscience and interim director of the University of Minnesota’s Minnesota Center of Addiction, along with members the production’s creative team.
 Learn more about Kelvin's work to predict relapse and Mark's work to prevent relapse.